Medically Reviewed by Alex Kroft, PA-C

 Typically, you can look forward to a big improvement in flexibility and much less pain within a month.
 It’s important to exercise your knee regularly to reduce swelling and to strengthen your muscles.

-With help from a physical therapist , who will go through a series of exercises with you to strengthen your repaired knee.
-How long you’ll need physical therapy depends on your health and how motivated you are to recover from your surgery.
+With help from a physical therapist , you will go through a series of exercises to strengthen your repaired knee.
+In terms of how long you’ll need physical therapy depends on your health and how motivated you are to recover from your surgery.

 Knee replacement in Raleigh